kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 Resolve domain names without using Domain Name System

-Find the IP address for the Puppet Master EC2 Instance
+Verify the IP address for the Puppet Master EC2 Instance, check against the AWS EC2 dashboard
 ```
 ifconfig
 ```

-Find the IP address for the Puppet Aget EC2 Instance
+Verify the IP address for the Puppet Agent EC2 Instance, check against the AWS EC2 dashboard
 ```
 ifconfig
 ```

 On Puppet Master EC2 Instance, perform the following steps:
 a.
 Login as root